 How does the Copenhagen Card work?

-The idea is that you pay for the Copenhagen Card upfront and then get free access to a whole bunch of attractions across the city.
+The idea is that you pay for the Copenhagen Card upfront and then get free access to a whole bunch of attractions across the city – plus the transport to get to them.

 What does the Copenhagen Card cover?

-Buy a Copenhagen Card (get it here) and you’ll get free access to more than 80 different attractions, including museums and galleries.
+Buy a Copenhagen Card – DISCOVER (get it here) and you’ll get free access to more than 80 different attractions, including museums and galleries in and around Copenhagen.

-You’ll also get free use of public buses, trams and Metro services across the entire Copenhagen area, including trains out as far as Roskilde and Helsingør.
+You’ll also get free use of public buses, trams and Metro services across the entire Copenhagen area, including trains out as far as Roskilde and Helsingør and to and from the airport.

-These are some of the attractions that are covered by the Copenhagen Card:
+These are some of the attractions that are covered by the Copenhagen Card – DISCOVER:

 - Tivoli Gardens